 The Aggressive Stance Moves Against Others

-For example, the aggressive stance will move against people in order to get what they want.
-They tend to seek attention from those around them for their accomplishments and try to gain autonomy by being in control of their situation.
-This is sometimes interpreted by others as abrasive and off-putting and can drive relationships away.
+For example, the aggressive stance will move against people to get what they want.
+They tend to seek attention from those around them for their accomplishments and try to gain autonomy by controlling their situation.
+Others sometimes interpret this behavior as abrasive and off-putting and can drive relationships away.

 The Dependent Stance Moves Towards Others

-The dependent stance tends to focus on drawing closer to others in order to get what they want and achieve goals.
-They generally thrive on being part of a group and having others to collaborate with and rely on.
+The dependent stance focuses on drawing closer to others to get what they want and achieve goals.
+They generally thrive on being part of a group and collaborating with and relying on others.
 They also find comfort and approval in the group setting.
 Helping others is also crucial for dependent stance types.

 On the other hand, this dependence on others can sometimes lead to over-dependence.
-It is crucial for dependent types to set and adhere to proper boundaries in order to maintain healthy and fulfilling relationships.
+Dependent types must set and adhere to proper boundaries to maintain healthy and fulfilling relationships.

 The Withdrawn Stance Moves Away from Others

 Notice the subtle difference here between the withdrawn stance and the aggressive stance.
+As the name suggests, the withdrawn stance moves away from conflict and all other forms of interaction.
 Moving away from others is not the same as moving against others.
-As the name suggests, the withdrawn stance moves away from conflict as well as all other forms of interaction.

 This is not to say they cannot maintain friendships or close relationships.
-Rather, the withdrawn stance does best when they are given time and space to think introspectively.
+Instead, the withdrawn stance responds best when given time and space to think introspectively.

 How Enneagram Stances Can Influence Your Career

-Each of the Enneagram types, based on their inherent personalities and tendencies, matches up well with a few different careers.
-This is based on what the career requires and how closely that matches with the strengths of each Enneagram stance and type.
+Each Enneagram type matches up well with a few different careers based on their inherent personalities and tendencies.
+This is based on what the job requires and how it closely matches the strengths of each Enneagram stance and type.
 The following lists are not exhaustive.
-Rather, they are a few common suggestions of a career for each stance.
+Instead, they are a few common suggestions for a career for those in each stance.